jaredly/jerd/docs/Roadmap.md

 - [x] better restart (reuse textures)
 - [x] yay conway love it

+- [ ] ok the very next thing I want to do is make these glsl bonanzas exportable no need to embed an editor at the moment, although that could also be dope
+      - ok so I could have a "load from gist" if I wanted which would be very cool
+      - but just dropping on a page is also OK

+  - V0
+    I can paste a thing into a place and have it work Will still need esbuild to bundle up the surrounding stuffs means I should extract the glslviewer stuff? maybe? maybe not though, it's fine.
+    Ok so what does the viewer need? hmmm
+    - hm ok there's some complexity

 - [ ] make an "ease" function that takes an enum config then we can have a Scrubber just for that function, that flips through the different options. could be rad